jbahamon/jbahamon.github.io/_posts/2021-01-21-the-usual-game-scenes.markdown

-Games lacking a World Scene usually include a map in the Menu Scene; in addition to this, many of them offer some sort of fast-travel mechanisms in order to allow the player to return to quickly return to places they've already explored.
+Games lacking a World Scene usually include a map in the Menu Scene; in addition to this, many of them offer some sort of fast-travel mechanisms in order to allow the player to quickly return to places they've already explored.
 Many games with a World Scene lack a fast-travel option, opting to invoke the [Global Airship trope](https://tvtropes.org/pmwiki/pmwiki.php/Main/GlobalAirship) instead.

 ### Some examples

-- Final Fantasy 6 and Golden Sun have a World Scene where the player walks between locations, with random enemy encounters.
+- Final Fantasy VI and Golden Sun have a World Scene where the player walks between locations, with random enemy encounters.

-- Chrono Trigger has a World Scene like FF6's, but without random encounters.
+- Chrono Trigger has a World Scene like FFVI's, but without random encounters.
 It is used in cutscenes, though.

 - Chrono Cross' World Scene is similar to Chrono Trigger's, but it's not used